Cockburn Cougars: SBL / NBL1 West

 In 2025, the Cougars women collected the minor premiership with a first-place finish and a 20–0 record, becoming just the third women's team in the history of the SBL / NBL1 West to go undefeated in the regular season.
-The went on to reach their third straight NBL1 West Grand Final, where they completed their undefeated season with a 91–71 win over the Warwick Senators to claim their second championship.
-At the 2025 NBL1 National Finals, the Cougars reached the championship game, where they lost 93–72 to the Knox Raiders.
+The went on to defeat the Rockingham Flames and Perry Lakes Hawks in the first two rounds of the finals to reach their third straight NBL1 West Grand Final, where they completed their undefeated 23–0 season with a 91–71 win over the Warwick Senators to claim their second championship.
+At the 2025 NBL1 National Finals, the Cougars won their first two games which saw them reach the championship game, where they lost 93–72 to the Knox Raiders.
 The loss ended the Cougars' undefeated year.

+After winning 23 straight NBL1 West games in 2025, the Cougars women extended that streak to 30 straight wins with a 7–0 record to start the 2026 season.
+They ended the regular season in top spot for the third time in four years with a 17–3 record, going on to reach their fourth straight NBL1 West Grand Final.
+In the grand final, the Cougars were defeated 102–76 by the Senators.